zopyx/print-css-rocks/web/content/blog_2016-10-05-integrating-mathjax.rst

     <script type="text/x-mathjax-config">
     //
     //  Do NOT use this page as a template for your own pages.
 It includes
-    //  code that is needed for testing your site's installation of MathJax,
+    //  code that is needed for testing the installation of MathJax on your site,
-    //  and that should not be used in normal web pages.
+    //  and this should not be used in normal web pages.
 Use sample.html as
-    //  the example for how to call MathJax in your own pages.
+    //  the example for calling MathJax on your own site.
     //
     MathJax.HTML.Cookie.Set("menu",{});
     MathJax.Hub.Config({